Data Management Requirements for Information-Driven Cultures

-Jeffrey Cox, Lead Technical Architect will discuss lessons learned in accuracy, timeliness, ownership and accountability, and ultimately customer experience.
+Jeffrey Cox, Lead Technical Architect discussed lessons learned in accuracy, timeliness, ownership and accountability, and ultimately customer experience.

 Master Data Management (MDM) and Data Governance (DG) are enterprise data management disciplines that can truly transform how a company effectively manages their data.
 The power of governed and accurate data delivered on a timely manner propels companies to be true data-driven and effectively thrive to lower operational costs, minimize data compliance risks, and increase revenue.

 Still, as much as MDM/DG are widely recognized as powerful data management disciplines, companies struggle to recognize when they need it and how to implement them successfully.
-In this conversation, Dalton will discuss the following:
+In this conversation, Dalton discussed the following: